openframeworks/ofSite/documentation/graphics/ofTrueTypeFont.markdown

 _description: _

-Returns the string height.
+Returns the string width.
 This is essentially the width component of the ofTrueTypeFont::getStringBoundingBox() rectangle.